ARTICLES

 The use of pesticides can inadvertently harm not only pests but also beneficial insects.
 Therefore, wildlife gardening embraces natural pest control methods to maintain the ecological balance.

-Gardening Projects that Benefit Wildlife
+Gardening Projects That Benefit Wildlife

 Across the globe, numerous projects exemplify the perceptible impact of wildlife gardening.
 For instance, the High Line in New York City is an attraction made up of pollinator gardens.
 Teeming with diverse plants, the development plays host to a myriad of pollinators, showcasing the aesthetic and ecological potential of such activities.